The University of Rochester Endowment

 A component of the Long Term Investment Pool

 The University's endowment—the largest component of the University of Rochester Long Term Investment Pool—provides perpetual annual support for student financial aid and faculty members salaries as well as support for certain facilities and academic programs.
 Spending from the endowment also helps to stabilize the University's annual budget.
 As of June 30, 2013, Rochester's endowment was valued at approximately $1.8 billion and is one of approximately 60 college and university endowments valued above $1 billion.

-Rochester's Long Term Investment Pool (the "Pool") is allocated to both publicly-traded investments (domestic and international equities, and fixed income) as well as alternative investments that do not trade on public markets such as private equity (buyouts, distressed and venture), hedge funds, real assets (real estate and natural resources), and other assets.
+Rochester's Long Term Investment Pool (the "Pool") is allocated to both publicly traded investments (domestic and international equities and fixed income) as well as alternative investments that do not trade on public markets such as private equity (buyouts, distressed, and venture), hedge funds, real assets (real estate and natural resources), and other assets.
 The Pool holds more than half of its investments in alternatives.
 The allocation between traditional and alternative investments helps assure growth in favorable economic conditions and offers a measure of protection against severe losses during economic downturns.
-The Pool is highly diversified and managed by approximately 85 external investment advisors located across the globe.
+The Pool is highly diversified and managed by approximately 85 external investment advisors located around the globe.

 - Endowment Q&A

 - How to Create an Endowment

 - President Joel Seligman’s remarks from Faculty Senate meeting in 2013